FlowRunner-AI/docs/automations/content/flow-editing/floweditor.md

 ## Getting Started with the Flow Editor

-Diving into the Flow Editor for the first time can be an exhilarating experience as you begin to explore the vast possibilities of Backendless Automations.
+Diving into the Flow Editor for the first time can be an exhilarating experience as you begin to explore the vast possibilities of FlowRunner™.
 Here are a few tips to get you started:

 1. **Familiarize Yourself with the Blocks**: Spend some time exploring the Blocks Toolbar, getting to know the different types of blocks available and what they do.
 This knowledge will be invaluable as you start to build your workflows.
 2. **Experiment with Drag and Drop**: The Editor Canvas is highly interactive.
 Experiment with dragging blocks from the toolbar onto the canvas and connecting them to see how they interact.
 3. **Utilize Test Mode**: Don't hesitate to use Test Mode frequently.
 It's a powerful feature that helps you ensure your workflows function exactly as you intend, without affecting your live environment.
 4. **Play with the Auto Save Feature**: Trust in the Auto Save feature to keep your work secure as you edit.
 It's there to make your life easier, allowing you to focus on creativity rather than saving documents.

-The Flow Editor in Backendless Automations is more than just a tool; it's a gateway to transforming your ideas into reality.
+The Flow Editor in FlowRunner™ is more than just a tool; it's a gateway to transforming your ideas into reality.
 By understanding its main components—the Editor Canvas, Blocks Toolbar, and Control Bar—you're well-equipped to start creating effective, efficient, and elegant workflows tailored to your unique needs.
-Welcome to the world of endless possibilities with Backendless Automations.
+Welcome to the world of endless possibilities with FlowRunner™.